Jeremboo/web-starter/README.md

-# My web app starter kit with Webpack and React
+# My web app starter kit with Webpack

 Just a architecture to manage a web project with :